kubeshop/testkube-docs/docs/articles/testkube-dashboard-workflow-details.md

 The **Settings** tab contains a number of panels for configuring your Workflow.

 :::info
-Almost all the settings in these panels can be configured directly in the Workflow YAML under the Definition panel (see below).
+Most of the settings in these panels can be configured directly in the Workflow YAML under the Definition panel (see below).
 :::

 ### General Settings